-Analysis | Esper’s exit interview is a stark — but revisionist — warning about Trump’s lame duck
+Analysis | Esper’s exit interview is a stark — but revisionist — warning about Trump as a lame duck

-“I could have a fight over anything, and I could make it a big fight, and I could live with that,” Esper said Nov.
-4, at a time when reports of his imminent firing were swirling.
-Esper added: “Why?
+“I could have a fight over anything, and I could make it a big fight, and I could live with that,” Esper said Wednesday, at a time when reports of his imminent firing were swirling.
+He added: “Why?
 Who’s going to come in behind me?
 It’s going to be a real ‘yes man.’
 And then God help us.”

 Two points:

 One is that Esper’s warning about what would come after him is now a very real and grim one — delivered in no uncertain terms.
-The fact that one of Trump’s Cabinet officials would literally say “God help us” about a situation in which we now find ourselves should send shock waves through our body politic.
-Esper had a good idea what his fate would be at the time, yes, but this is still Trump’s defense secretary saying something pretty similar to what his first one, Jim Mattis, did: that Trump is dangerous.
+That one of Trump’s Cabinet officials would literally say “God help us” about a situation in which we now find ourselves should send shock waves through our body politic.
+Esper had a good idea what his fate would be at the time, yes, but this is still Trump’s defense secretary saying something pretty similar to what his first one, Jim Mattis, said: that Trump is dangerous.

 That’s a big deal, which should escape nobody’s notice.

 But the second is that Esper overstated his true history of standing up to Trump.
-There is a temptation among Trump’s opponents, whenever someone finds themselves cast out of the Trump orbit, to believe that they were truly persecuted.
-The reality with Esper is much more complicated than Esper suggests.
+There is a temptation among the president’s opponents, whenever one of them finds themselves cast out of the Trump orbit, to believe that they were truly persecuted.
+The reality with Esper is much more complicated than he suggests.

 Yes, there have been clear and sizable fissures between the two men in recent months.
-That goes particularly when it comes to Esper’s reluctance to use the Insurrection Act to use U.S. troops to quell unrest amid racial justice protests.
+That is particularly true when it comes to Esper’s reluctance to employ the Insurrection Act to use U.S. troops to quell unrest amid racial justice protests.
 Trump and Esper also disagreed when it came to phasing out Confederate history from our military, particularly in the naming of military bases.
 And Esper in January said the United States would not target Iranian cultural sites, despite Trump suggesting differently in a tweet.
-These are real instances in which Esper took a stand that didn’t jibe with Trump, and they almost definitely contributed to his exit.
+These are real instances in which Esper took a stand that didn’t jibe with Trump’s, and they almost definitely contributed to his exit.

 But it’s also true that Esper played the Trump game — and much more so than he let on in his Military Times interview.